AshutoshRajGupta/Agentic-ai-chatbot-using-LangGraph/README.md

-Here's a complete and well-structured **README.md** for your GitHub project:

----

-# 🧠 LangGraph AI Assistant
+# 🧠 LangGraph AI Assistant  - Askie

 A powerful AI assistant built using **LangGraph** and **Groq LLM**, capable of answering user queries and intelligently invoking multiple tools like Wikipedia, Arxiv, PDF retrieval, web search, joke generation, and CSV data analytics.
 This assistant logs tool usage, performs in-depth analysis of usage data, and provides both a chatbot and analytics interface through **Streamlit**.